MaplePHP/Unitary-docs/docs/writing-tests.md

 });
 ```

-#### Response:
+#### Response

 ![Unitary CLI response](https://wazabii.se/github-assets/unitary/unitary-cli-state-skip.png)

 ---

-## Show/open a test
+## Show or Open a Test

-What is cool in Unitary, every test group has a unique hash, you can use this to show/open up any test group
+Every test group in Unitary has a unique **hash**.
+You can use this to open or re-run any test group — passed, failed, or skipped and see all its validation details.
-you wish (any group you want, passed, failed or skipped) and then get the complete validation information.
-This lets us filter away every other test and only show the test we are intrested in and also open it up
-for more information.
+This filters out all other tests so you can focus on a single group.

-#### Execute:
+#### Execute

 ```bash
 php vendor/bin/unitary --show=448b06d9127fbca608168e769acd3c7c1
 ```

-#### Response:
+#### Response

 ![Unitary CLI response](https://wazabii.se/github-assets/unitary/unitary-cli-show.png)

-> _**Notice:** That if it where a failed test, it would be open by default, the show argument will tho also
+> **Note:** If a test failed, it’s automatically shown in expanded form.
-> filter away all other tests except for the one you show._
+> Using `--show` also filters away every other test, showing only the one you selected.

 ---

-## Name or/and group test
+## Name and Group Tests

-It is very easy to name and group test.
-You only pass the name with TestConfig instance to a
-group and the group is now named.
-To group multiple test accross you application you only
-need to give them the same name.
+Naming and grouping tests makes it easy to organize them across your application.
+You simply provide a name through a `TestConfig` instance, and any groups sharing that name will be grouped together.

 ```php
 use MaplePHP\Unitary\{Unit, TestCase, TestConfig, Expect};